Disability Discrimination in the Workplace

 We wrote to KH’s employer on a without prejudice basis setting out the relevant background and highlighting the legal claims and their potential ramifications, we had identified potential claims of discrimination arising from disability, indirect disability discrimination, breach of contract and constructive unfair dismissal.

 In the same letter, we made KH’s employer a proposal, which included KH leaving the business with a compensation payment, in exchange for the parties to resolve the legal claims via a settlement agreement.
-Our aim is always to negotiate a clean exit, where we also control any future reference and reduce the risk of the employer making negative comments about the departing employee (this is important for getting back into employment and is not something that can be achieved with a Tribunal claim).
+Our aim is always to negotiate a clean exit, where we control any future reference and reduce the risk of the employer making negative comments about the departing employee (this is important for getting back into employment and is not something that can be achieved with a Tribunal claim).

 KH’s employer was a large company and it did not just roll over because we wrote them a letter.
 However, we continued to negotiate and carefully deployed our tried and tested steps to progress the discussions.